-- i.
-The Company develops client acceptance policies and procedures that aim to identify the types of clients that are likely to pose a higher than average risk of ML or TF.
+The Company develops client acceptance policies and procedures that aim to identify the types of clients that are likely to pose a higher than average risk of money laundering or terrorist funding.
 By establishing such policies and procedures, they will be in a better position to apply client due diligence on a risk sensitive basis depending on the type of client business relationship or transaction.
-In a nutshell, the following safeguards are to be followed while accepting the clients: - a) No account is opened in a fictitious / benami name or on an anonymous basis. - b) Factors of risk perception (in terms of monitoring suspicious transactions) of the client are clearly defined having regard to clients' location (registered office address, correspondence addresses and other addresses if applicable), nature of business activity, trading turnover etc. and manner of making payment for transactions undertaken.
+In a nutshell, the following safeguards are to be followed while accepting the clients:

+- i) A detailed search to be carried out to find that the Client is not in defaulters/negative list of regulators. - ii) In case of corporates, the antecedent of the company and of all promoters and directors is to be traced. - iii) A thorough assessment should be carried out to ascertain whether the client is dealing with us on his own behalf or some one else is the beneficial owner.
+This will be particularly relevant in broking and Demat accounts.
+If there are doubts, before acceptance of the clients, thorough due diligence should be carried out to establish the genuineness of the claims of the clients.
+Secrecy laws shall not be allowed as a reason to disclose true identity of the beneficiary/transacting party. - iv) In the case of Clients who want to act through agent under Pledging of Security, a Demat Debit of Pledge Instruction should be obtained.
+Original of the DDPI should be verified.
+Care should be taken to ensure the genuineness of the client. - vi) No account is opened in a fictitious / benami name or on an anonymous basis. - vii) Factors of risk perception (in terms of monitoring suspicious transactions) of the client are clearly defined having regard to clients' location (registered office address, correspondence addresses and other addresses if applicable), nature of business activity, trading turnover etc. and manner of making payment for transactions undertaken.
 The parameters shall enable classification of clients into low, medium and high risk.
 Clients of special category (as given below) may, if necessary, be classified even higher.
 Such clients require higher degree of due diligence and regular update of Know Your Client (KYC) profile.